Gregory Retallack

-Gregory John Retallack (born 8 November 1951) is an Australian paleontologist, geologist, and author who specializes in the study of fossil soils (paleopedology).
+Gregory John Retallack (born 8 November 1951) is an Australian paleontologist, geologist, and author who specializes in paleopedology, the study of fossil soils.
 He is a professor emeritus at University of Oregon and his research is primarily concerned with the fossil record of soils though Earth history.
-His career is noted for substantial controversy over his repeated claims for the terrestrial nature of Ediacaran fossils.
-He has written two textbooks on paleopedology.
+His research has included investigations into climate change, the extinction of dinosaurs, and the origins of upright walking humans.
+Retallack has controversially claimed that Ediacaran-era fossils represent terrestrial lichens as opposed to the consensus view that they present marine organisms including animals.
+He has written two Books on paleopedology, and has appeared in numerous media showFs.

 Biography

-Retallack moved with his family from Hobart, Tasmania to suburban Sydney at age 4.
-He grew up in Hurstville and then Epping.
-He attended The King's School, Parramatta, then studied biology and paleontology at Macquarie University.
-He received a BSc Hons with University Medal in 1974 from the University of New England (Australia) and a PhD in 1978 in geology from the same university.
+Retallack was born 8 November 1951 in Hobart, Australia.
+He attended school in Hurstville, and Epping, as well as The King's School, Parramatta.
+He studied biology and paleontology at Macquarie University where he received a B.A in 1973.
+He received a BSc Hons with University Medal in 1974 from the University of New England (Australia); and a PhD in 1978 in geology from the same university.
 After a postdoctoral fellowship at Indiana University Bloomington he joined the faculty at the University of Oregon in 1981.
 He was a professor in the Department of Geological Sciences since 1992, and Director of the Condon Collection of the University of Oregon Museum of Natural and Cultural History since 2009.
-Since retirement in 2022 he has been a professor emeritus.